andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 With all the unneeded tables cleaned up, we now had way more allocated space than needed.
 Provisioned space costs money.
 [AWS launched Blue/Green Deployments](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/blue-green-deployments.html) which has made it easier to replace instances with newly configured ones.

 We set up a Blue/Green Deployment with the Blue as the newly promoted primary, and the Green would be a replacement instance with less space provisioned.
 Once replication was caught up, we cut over to Green.
-This process was smooth, and the result was an appropriate amount of provisioned space and cost.
+This process was smooth, and the result was right-sized space and cost.

 ## Reflecting back on the plan
 Some of the key contributors to successfully delivering this plan: